Updated February 2023

 If you want to check or even "refresh" your business location in Google, here's how:

-- Move the map around a bit, then ensure the pin drops on the correct location.
+3. Click "Adjust" on the map and move the map around a bit, then ensure the pin drops on the correct location.

 There may be a duplicate listing (or alternate listing) for your business reviews that you don't know about, meaning people are reviewing you across multiple other businesses (with the same name) by mistake.
+This could be why you've got a Google review not showing up.

 The best way to investigate and fix this is to head over to Google Maps and search for your exact business name or address.
 If you find a duplicate business listing, you can use the "Suggest an Edit" function to effectively contact Google support, who can get it changed or taken down.